 Based on some research, the fragrance of sandalwood is almost similar to that of human pheromones, which raises the possibility of sandalwood as an aphrodisiac.
 In extracting the essential oil, the roots and the heartwood of sandalwood trees that are fully matured, or at least 50 to 80 years old, are used.
 The roots and heartwood are properly distilled by the process of boiling, steaming, condensation, and separation to successfully extract this amazingly-scented essential oil.

-Sandalwood has been mainly used as a sedative since the ancient times and until today.
-The scent of sandalwood can help in pacifying anger, anxiety, and preventing insomnia.
+Sandalwood has been mainly used as a sedative since ancient times and until today.
+The scent of sandalwood can help in pacifying anger, and anxiety, and prevent insomnia.

 How to use…

-The fragrance of Ylang-ylang can be both stimulating and calming to the mind, and in some individuals it can induce sleep.
-For most people, simply sniffing the extract helps in lowering the blood pressure and relieves heart palpitations.
+The fragrance of Ylang-ylang can be both stimulating and calming to the mind, and in some individuals, it can induce sleep.
+For most people, simply sniffing the extract helps in lowering blood pressure and relieves heart palpitations.